feathersjs-ecosystem/dataloader/docs/guide.md

 ## Params Caching

 Loaders use a stringified copy of the id and params for each method call as its cache key.
-By default, this library only returns the `params.query` to be used in the cache key.
-This means that each method call is only cached by its id and query and not its user, authentication, provider, database adapter config, or other params.
-Note that all of these params are passed to the underlying service call but they are not used in the cache key.
-This works for many uses cases, but if your system uses other params to authorize/shape the result you can provide a custom `cacheParamsFn`.
+By default, this library only returns the `params.authentication`, `params.user`, `params.provider`, and `params.query` to be used in the cache key.
+Note that ALL params are passed to the underlying service call but only the params mentioned are used in the cache key.
+This works for most uses cases.
+If your system uses other params to authorize/shape the result, such as custom database adapter params like `params.mongodb`, `params.mongoose`, `params.sequelize`, you can provide a custom `cacheParamsFn` function in three places.
 ```js

 const { AppLoader } = require('feathers-dataloader');